 |Summer 2||Perimeter, area and volume||Area and volume

 Students are encouraged to become independent and resilient learners.
-Revision sessions take place once every week, giving them opportunities to develop their Mathematical skills in the areas of Algebra, Data, Number, Shape and Probability.
-We also work on other skills in the classroom such as, teamwork, leadership and thinking skills, as well as regular peer and self-assessment.
+As well as providing opportunities to develop their Mathematical skills in the areas of Algebra, Data, Number, Shape and Probability, we also work on other skills in the classroom such as teamwork, leadership and thinking skills, as well as regular peer and self-assessment.
 Students are offered additional support in after school sessions and consistently encouraged to speak to their teachers if they have any questions and/or require further help.
+Year 9 students are entered for their exams in two tiers of entry: Higher and Foundation.

-Homework is set on a weekly basis and this usually takes the form of either a green sheet of paper or on the Pearson Active Learn website, with problems based on work completed that week in class.
+Homework is set on a weekly basis and this usually takes the form of either a green sheet of paper or on the MathsWatch website, with questions based on work completed that week in class or on previous topics studied.

 Pupil password – (pupil date of birth written in the following format) dd/mm/yyyy